jakobilab/jakobilab-web/content/authors/Tobias Jakobi/_index.md

 - Principal Investigator
 ---

-Dr. Jakobi is bioinformatician trained with an emphasis on the interconnection of wet lab research and computational research.
-His academic and research training included eukaryotic biology, genome research, and wet lab training in addition to comprehensive training in theoretical and applied bioinformatics to allow the fluent communication between wet lab and bioinformatics.
+Dr. Tobias Jakobi is a computational biologist whose research focuses on understanding the expression, splicing, and interaction of coding and non-coding RNAs, such as circular RNAs, particularly in the context of cardiovascular and stress-related physiology.
+His work bridges high-throughput sequencing, transcriptomics, and systems biology, offering powerful insights into how cells adapt at the molecular level.

 I am working in the [Department of Internal Medicine](https://phoenixmed.arizona.edu/medicine) and in the new [Translational Cardiovascular Research Center (TCRC)](https://phoenixmed.arizona.edu/tcrc) at [The University of Arizona College of Medicine – Phoenix](https://phoenixmed.arizona.edu/)
 .